Seven Network: 1990s

-Real Life, a national current-affairs programme hosted by Stan Grant, similar in format to the Nine Network's A Current Affair, was launched in 1992 but was later replaced by the more successful Today Tonight.

 The network was listed on the stock exchange in 1993, soon after the entry of subscription television provider Australis.
-One of Seven's most popular series, A Country Practice, ended in 1993 after 1058 episodes.
-1993 saw the introduction of Blue Heelers, which after a number of timeslot changes, was moved in 1998 to Wednesdays.
-This was to make room for a new series, medical drama All Saints.
-Both dramas rated quite highly, and along with new lifestyle shows Better Homes and Gardens and The Great Outdoors, resulted in a stronger ratings position for the network.
+One of Seven's popular series, A Country Practice, ended in 1993 after 1058 episodes.
+Blue Heelers was also introduced in 1993, and, after a number of time-slot changes, was moved to Wednesdays in 1998.
+This was to make room for a new series, the medical drama All Saints.
+Both dramas rated quite highly and along with new lifestyle shows Better Homes and Gardens and The Great Outdoors, resulted in a stronger ratings position for the network.

 In 1995, Sunshine Television, a Seven Network affiliate in regional Queensland, was purchased by the network's parent company, Seven Network Limited.
 Sunshine Television's regional stations effectively became a part of Seven Network, identical in appearance and programming to the rest of the business' stations.
-Australian Gladiators Series 1 and Series 2 in 1995-1996 filmed in Brisbane, and Series 3 filmed in Sydney proved popular.
+Australian Gladiators proved popular; Series 1 and 2 were filmed in Brisbane in 1995–1996, and Series 3 was filmed in Sydney.
 Seven Queensland won the annual audience ratings for the first time in 1998.

 Between 1995 and April 2001, Alan Jackson of Nylex was the non-executive director of Seven, after being asked by Stokes to lead the company.

-A successful $1.3 billion bid for United Artists was made in conjunction with Kirk Kerkorian in 1996; the network sold its stake two years later for $US389 million.
+A successful $1.3 billion bid for United Artists was made in conjunction with Kirk Kerkorian in 1996, but the network sold its stake two years later for US$389 million.
 Seven took control of Australia Television, the Australian Broadcasting Corporation's Asian satellite channel, in 1997.
-The Australian Broadcasting Corporation still maintained a share in the network, and continued to produce news and current affairs programming for it.
+The Australian Broadcasting Corporation still maintained a share in the network and continued to produce news and current affairs programming for it.